-Guided tours for groups of 11 or more are available during the year for a nominal fee per person.
+Guided tours for groups of 11 or more are available seasonally starting in the spring, for a nominal fee per person.
 Call 503-823-3664 to make arrangements.
 Visit the Rose Garden Store website at rosefestival.org/buy/rose-garden-store.

 Test Garden Status at Washington Park International Rose Test Garden

 The American Garden Rose Selections (AGRS) has replaced All American Rose Selections (AARS).
 2013 was our inaugural season.
 AGRS has eleven test sites nationally:

 - Portland, Oregon (Washington Park International Rose Test Garden)

 - Orangeburg, South Carolina

 - Farmer’s Branch, Texas